Azure/Service-Fabric-Troubleshooting-Guides/Deployment/How to Configure Service Fabric Automatic OS Image Upgrade.md

 ## Manage OS image upgrade

-There is no management of Automatic OS Image Upgrade for most configurations.
-For specific settings or troubleshooting, [Azure Virtual Machine Scale Set automatic OS image upgrades](https://learn.microsoft.com/azure/virtual-machine-scale-sets/virtual-machine-scale-sets-automatic-upgrade) contains configuration details and management of Automatic OS Image Upgrade that is summarized below.
+There is no management necessary for Automatic OS Image Upgrade for most configurations.
+For specific settings or troubleshooting, [Azure Virtual Machine Scale Set Automatic OS Image Upgrades](https://learn.microsoft.com/azure/virtual-machine-scale-sets/virtual-machine-scale-sets-automatic-upgrade) contains configuration details and management of Automatic OS Image Upgrade that is summarized below.

 ### Enumerate current OS image SKU's available in Azure

 New images are applied based on policy settings.
 The following example shows how to enumerate current OS image SKU's available in Azure to verify if node type is running the latest OS image version.
-[Example enumerate current OS image SKU's output](#example-enumerate-current-os-image-skus-output) below has expected output.
+[Example enumerate current OS image SKU's cmdlet output](#example-enumerate-current-os-image-skus-cmdlet-output) below has expected output.

 ```powershell
 $resourceGroupName = '<resource group name>'